ibalampanis/ai-ethics/guide.md

 ## Introduction
 This document focuses on **AI and Ethics**, a set of guiding principles that are used to ensure the responsible use of AI.
 Although the goal is a secure, safe and humane approach, this has been questioned by a lot of people causing various ethical concerns.

-It is important to start the topic of AI and Ethics by defining and introducing these two main concepts seperately at a theoretical level.
+It is important to start the topic of AI and Ethics by defining and introducing these two main concepts separately at a theoretical level.

 ### Defining Artificial Intelligence (AI)
 Artificial Intelligence (AI) is a branch of computer science focused on the creation computer programs and machines that can be characterized as intelligent.
-The intelligence refered to here is same as human intelligence in the sense that someone that is intelligent :
+The intelligence referred to here is same as human intelligence in the sense that someone that is intelligent :

 * orchestrates his actions in order to achieve a specific goal
 * acts within a specific environment